ketanip/analytics-box/README.md

 Hello guys, this is privacy friendly analytics tool, Analytics Box for web written in go.
 It ensures user privacy but at the same time also provides key metrics that will ensure your business does good while keeping user privacy in mind.

-**Announcement**: We have added a dashboard for analytics-box it is peresent at [Analytics Box Dashboard](https://github.com/KetanIP/analytics-box-dashboard).
+**Announcement**: We soon will be adding dashboard to the this project itself as it would reduce a lot of managment tensions in production.

 ### What is Analytics Box ?